ketan9808/20_news_group/README.md

 # 20_news_group

-Practice machine learning project using sample dataset of sklearn called as 20newsgroup
+This is a practice machine learning project based on practice dataset from sklearn called as "20newsgroup"